MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disable-roster-containers.md

 2. To verify your settings:

    - In PowerShell, run: `Get-PlannerConfiguration`.
-   - The AllowRosterContainers value returned by this command indicates whether the creation of Roster containers is allowed.
+   - The AllowRosterCreation value returned by this command indicates whether the creation of Roster containers is allowed.